Guatemala syphilis experiments: Historical context

-Rabbits had been used to test treatments for syphilis since the early twentieth century, when Sahachiro Hata injected them with arsphenamine, which became known as "the magic bullet" for treating syphilis.
+Rabbits had been used to test treatments for syphilis since the early 20th century, when Sahachiro Hata injected them with arsphenamine, which became known as "the magic bullet" for treating syphilis.
 They were later injected in the 1940s with penicillin as part of research into methods for preventing syphilis.
-Around this same time, there was a push by medical professionals, including the U.S. Surgeon General Dr. Thomas Parran, to further the knowledge of sexually transmitted diseases and discover more viable prophylaxis and treatment options in humans.
+Around this same time, there was a push by medical professionals, including the U.S. Surgeon General Thomas Parran, to further the knowledge of sexually transmitted diseases and discover more viable prophylaxis and treatment options in humans.

 This search for new methods became stronger and won more supporters with the onset of World War II.
 This was largely due to an effort to protect the U.S. military forces from widespread infections of STDs such as gonorrhea, as well as the particularly painful regimen of prophylaxis that involved in the injection of a silver proteinate into subjects' penises.
 At the time, it was estimated that venereal diseases would affect 350,000 soldiers, which would equate to eliminating two armed divisions for an entire year.
 The cost of these losses, which would amount to about $34 million at the time, made research for STD treatments particularly urgent.

-The first field trial driven by this push for new developments in STD treatment and preventative measures was the Terre Haute prison experiments from 1943–1944, which were conducted and supported by many of the same individuals who would go on to participate in the Guatemalan syphilis experiments only a few years later.
+The first field trials driven by this push for new developments in STD treatment and preventative measures were the Terre Haute prison experiments from 1943 to 1944, which were conducted and supported by many of the same individuals who would go on to participate in the Guatemalan syphilis experiments only a few years later.

 The goal of this experiment was to find a more suitable STD prophylaxis by infecting human subjects recruited from prison populations with gonorrhea.
-Though at first the idea of using human subjects was controversial, the support of Dr. Thomas Parran and Colonel John A. Rodgers, Executive Officer of the U.S. Army Medical Corps, enabled Dr. John F. Mahoney and Dr. Cassius J. Van Slyke to begin implementing the experiments.
-Dr. John Cutler, a young associate of Dr. Mahoney, helped conduct the experiments, and went on to lead the Guatemala syphilis experiments.
+Though at first the idea of using human subjects was controversial, the support of Thomas Parran and Colonel John A. Rodgers, Executive Officer of the U.S. Army Medical Corps, enabled John F. Mahoney and Cassius J. Van Slyke to begin implementing the experiments.
+John Cutler, a young associate of Mahoney, helped conduct the experiments, and went on to lead the Guatemala syphilis experiments.

 The experiments in Terre Haute were the precursor for the Guatemalan experiments.
-It was the first to demonstrate how earnestly military leaders pushed for new developments to combat STDs and their willingness to infect human subjects, and also explained why the study clinicians would choose Guatemala: to avoid the ethical constraints related to individual consent, other adverse legal consequences, and bad publicity.
+It was the first to demonstrate how earnestly military leaders pushed for new developments to combat STDs and their willingness to infect human subjects.
+It also explained why the study clinicians would choose Guatemala: to avoid the ethical constraints related to individual consent, other adverse legal consequences, and bad publicity.